mixach333/ShoeStore/README.md

 <p align="center"><img src="https://i.postimg.cc/Wz721hGx/Screenshot-20230126-174925.png"/></p>

-- Registred users are kept in SharedViewModel, without Firebase or Room, in this case it was not needed.
+- Registered users are kept in SharedViewModel, without Firebase or Room, in this case it was not needed.

 - Login button checks if the login and password fields corresponds to some user, if that so - navigates to the welcome screen.

-- Registration requires from the user proper e-mail format and password to be at least: 8 symbols, 1 lowercase letter, 1 uppercase letter and 1 special symbol.
+- Registration requires from the user proper e-mail format and password to be at least: 8 symbols, 1 lowercase letter, 1 uppercase letter and 1 special symbol, 1 digit.

-- Logining and registation logic is incapsulated in separate Use Cases in it's invoke() methods.
+- Logging and registration logic is encapsulated in separate Use Cases in it's invoke() methods.

 - It's impossible to get back to this screen using back-arrow navigation, only "logout" menu button on listing screen can do that.